 How it works

 Typical file transfer acceleration "gateways" upload data to cloud object storage in 2 phases.
-First to data is uploaded over the wide area network and written to the local vm attached storage.
+First the data is uploaded over the wide area network and written to the local vm attached storage.
 In a second phase, the data gets copied from the local storage to the target object storage.
 The result is a significant delay from when the transfer is started to when the data is readily available for use, and increases in local storage costs and machine compute time and costs.

 Aspera on Demand with Direct-to-Cloud is built on the FASP transport technology, which has been deeply integrated with the underlying object storage APIs.
 Transferred data is written directly to object storage and available immediately when the transfer completes.